 Consider this post a general framework for general life.
 But things happen and exceptions have to be made – the tool has to be used different – and that’s fine.

 When you can, reset back and start again.
-It’s ok if you have to get back to neutral every now and then (we all do).
+It’s okay if you have to get back to neutral every now and then (we all do).